rigamortus/devops-projects/azuretask/README.md

 ## Azure Service Principal

-- An Azure Service Principal was created with owner permissions to grant Terraform and Github Actions access to my Azure for Students subscription using the Azure CLI on my command line.
+- An Azure Service Principal was created with owner permissions to grant Terraform and Github Actions access to my Azure for Students subscription using the Azure CLI.

 ```bash
 az ad sp create-for-rbac --query "{ client_id: appId client_secret: password, tenant_id: tenant }"